-‘Teen Mom 2’ Jenelle Evans’ Baby Girl Looks Just Like Her
+‘Teen Mom 2’ Star Jenelle Evans’ Baby Girl Looks Just Like Her

-“Baby Ensley is Jenelle Evans’s mini-me,” reads a new headline from The Stir, who shared a photo as evidence of their claim.
+“Baby Ensley is Jenelle Evans’s mini-me,” reads a new headline from the Stir, who shared a photo as evidence of their claim.

 “Jenelle Evans has been having lots of fun with her new daughter, Ensley Jolie, and in her most recent picture, we can’t get over how much Ensley is Jenelle’s mini me!
 Seriously, the genetics are strong with this one,” the outlet wrote to readers on March 7.

-Jenelle Evans welcomed her third chid on January 24 and quickly shared the first photo of the baby on her Instagram page.
+Jenelle Evans welcomed her third child on January 24 and quickly shared the first photo of the baby on her Instagram page.
 As fans will recall, Jenelle Evans’ co-star, Chelsea Houska, welcomed her second child, a baby boy, one day later and also confirmed the birth with a photo of her son on Instagram.

 Far more precious than jewels.